bgonzalez/microsoft-365-community/Community/accessibility-by-design.md

 This shows us that a first step requires little effort.
 And perhaps we can already simplify people's lives significantly.
 We can also make it possible for people to work with our solutions in the first place.

 Once we get started, we can include accessibility in more areas of our work life.
 Get inspiration from the article [10 Habits to create accessible content](https://blogs.microsoft.com/accessibility/10-habits-to-create-accessible-content/) or include the idea of accessible content in our company by discussing the [Accessibility Evolution Model](https://blogs.microsoft.com/accessibility/accessibility-evolution-model/).
+If you or your organization have an innovation focus, don't miss the [Accessible Innovation Contents](https://www.microsoft.com/accessibility/accessible-technology-products) and make sure you bookmark the [Inclusive Design Page](https://inclusive.microsoft.design/).

 Many people assume that the effort is huge, because we are used to orienting ourselves to familiar patterns.
 As already explained, it is difficult to look for solutions when you do not even recognize the problem.
 The first step is not to build ramps and bigger doors, or to ask ourselves how we can include deaf people.
 In reality, the first steps look like this:

-1. Realizing that we can do small and easy baby steps.
+1. Realizing that we can do small and easy baby steps: [progress over perfection](https://meryl.net/accessibility-progress-not-perfection/)
-2. Embracing the fact that far more people are affected than we actually might think.
+2. Embracing the fact that far more people are affected than we actually might think: beyond [permanent disabilities there are temporary and situational scenarios](https://inclusive.microsoft.design/tools-and-activities/Inclusive101Guidebook.pdf) that can affect us all at any point in life.

 ## What are the benefits of accessible design?